 To be considered as a mature student you must also be an EU applicant.
 Applicants must be 23 years of age on or before 1 January in the year in which they will be enrolling in the course to be deemed eligible for mature entry.
 There are 15 mature entry places available for the Undergraduate Medicine programme.

-RCSI hosts an annual event for local senior citizens.
-The event is for senior citizens living in the catchment area of the University and sees active retirement and community groups from across the south east inner city come together for a night of music, memories and dancing.
+RCSI hosts an annual event for local older people.
+The event is for older people living in the catchment area of the University and sees active retirement and community groups from across the south east inner city come together for a night of music, memories and dancing.